Air Wisconsin Flight 965: Investigation

 The investigation focused on why the aircraft was flown deliberately into a region of very extreme weather, without air traffic control informing the crew of the weather or the on-board weather detection system indicating the extreme weather.

-Causes

 The direct cause of the crash was determined as flight into extreme weather causing the engines to flame-out and failure to maintain control during the recovery.
 Contributory causes were the failure of air traffic services to warn of the extreme weather and the inability of the aircraft's weather radar to penetrate even moderate precipitation, leaving the crew unaware of the extreme precipitation in the weather ahead.